Ed94/VaultedVulkan/guides/2_ApplicationHandshake/Readme.md

 `messenger : DebugUtils::Messenger` will be setup using the Vulkan Layers (specifically with validation layers) to be able to get a feed from the Vulkan API on how things are going with our requested execution within its scope.

+Now in the Renderer.cpp setup the implementation skeleton:
 ```cpp
 // Parent Header
 #include "Renderer.hpp"